apsoftwaredev/various-setup-adventures/salesforce-docker-adventure.md

 [vscode containers advanced](https://code.visualstudio.com/docs/remote/containers-advanced)

-ps. don't forget to give stars on repos if you found something helpful.
-It encourages more helpful posts.
+ps. don't forget to give stars on repos if you found something helpful there.
+Also, don't forget to give ratings to your vscode extensions.
+It encourages more helpful posts and development of the extensions.